1. Arjuna's Dilemma

 Analysis

-Note that Drona did not reply to any of Duryodhana’s statements at any point in the conversation.
-His silence indicated either anger, disappointment or knowing the inevitable that his army was doomed to failure.
+While Duryodhana's observation of the opposing army began as arrogant and hyperbolic statements, this verse is the first comment with an edge of paranoia.
+His teacher Drona does not reply to any of Duryodhana’s statements at any point in the conversation.
+It is up to the reader to interpret whether his silence is out of resentment, disappointment or knowing the inevitable that his army was doomed to failure.

 • aparyāptaṁ — insufficient